splitio/split-evaluator/README.md

     Command to build & run the docker container :
     - `SPLITIO_EXT_API_KEY=yyyyyyy SPLITIO_API_KEY=xxxxxxx SPLITIO_PORT=90 -E docker-compose up`

-      SPLITIO_EXT_API_KEY : Callhome will validate every request using this key.
-It is not a Split API key but an arbitrary value <br>
+      SPLITIO_EXT_API_KEY : Callhome will validate every request against Authorization header.
+This is not a Split API key but an arbitrary value <br>
       SPLITIO_API_KEY : Api-Key for you Split Environment <br>
       SPLITIO_PORT : TCP Port on host, where this service will be accessed.